 This was born out of too much reading cooking blogs (specifically Dash and Bella, where the inspiration for this recipe comes from) and leftover creme fraiche.
-It was one of those weeknight dinners that turned into much, much more.
+It was one of those weeknight dinners that somehow just worked perfectly.
 I used garlic-infused olive oil (they make some at a deli near me that is super garlicky) but if you don't have that just smash some garlic cloves and toss them in (and remove them) with the lemons. —LucyS

 lemon, sliced into thin rounds (see note)

 garlic infused olive oil, or normal olive oil plus 3-4 large unpeeled garlic cloves, smashed

 Heat the olive oil over medium high heat until shimmering.
 Add the lemon slices and garlic, if using, and cook, turning occasionally, until the lemon begins to brown on both sides.
 Set the lemon slices and garlic aside on a plate so that you can retain any extra oil that drips off them.
 In the meantime, cook the gnocci.